A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/What-is-a-tag---c7ec.md

-We have been talking about tags a lot.
-So what is a tag?
+We have been talking about tags a lot but what are they?

 |||definition
 - A tag defines an HTML element like `<body>`, or `<h1>` or `<p>`.